chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

     :alt: Simulation schematic
     :align: center

-We get the following force applied on the particle for each of the mesh refinements, which is similar to the one obtained with a conformal mesh in :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`.
-With the conformal mesh drag force applied to the particle is 7.123.
-The difference between the 2 can mostly be attributed to the discretization error.
+We get the following force applied to the particle for each of the mesh refinements, which is similar to the one obtained with a conformal mesh in :doc:`../../incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder`.
+With the conformal mesh, the drag force applied to the particle is :math:`7.123`.
+The difference between the results from using a conformal or a non-conformal mesh can be attributed to the discretization error.

 .. code-block:: text